 Educational institutions at all levels are struggling to increase their ability to stream lectures.
 It is not just a question of bandwidth, but of educating teachers on how to teach, and students on how to learn via the Internet.

-Yes, distance learning has grown from 2000 to the present, but less than 6% of all public learners take the majority of online courses.
-There is every reason to believe that once they get a feel for the flexibility and offerings available, these numbers will increase substantially.
+Yes, distance learning has grown since 2000, but less than 6% of all public students take most courses online.
+There is every reason to believe that once they get a sense of the flexibility and offerings available, these numbers will increase substantially.

 The minister of education Lucia Azzolina and that of innovation Paola pisano they are working in parallel to ensure that students and workers (at least those who can) fulfill their commitments on the internet.